Thawdar12/CSIT314Prj/End-Point-and-Return-Type.md

    Payload to receive: none
    Expected return type: List<CarListing>
    Return object example:
-   Success case: success
+   Success case: List
    Failure case: error: message OR other message

 3. As a used car agent, I want to create a new car listing so that I can display a new used car to potential buyers - Done
+   Controller: AgentCreateListingController
+   Endpoint: "/InfinityNetwork/agent/createListing"
+   Request Method: POST
+   Payload to receive: Multipart/json
+   Payload example:
+   listing
+   {
+   "carBrand": "Toyota",
+   "carModel": "Corolla",
+   "carPlateNumber": "ABC12345",
+   "listingStatus": "OPEN",
+   "manufacturedYear": 2020,
+   "millage": 15000.5,
+   "price": 20000.0,
+   "listedBy": "102",
+   "sellerID": "103"
+   }

+   //Photo file, optional

+   Expected return type: String
+   Return object example:
+   Success case: success
+   Failure case: error: failure or other error message

 4. As a used car agent, I want to be able to update car listings so that I can input the latest info - Done
+   Controller: AgentCreateListingController
+   Endpoint: "/InfinityNetwork/agent/updateListing?originalCarPlateNumber=ABC123"
+   Request Method: POST
+   Payload to receive: Multipart/json
+   Expected return type: String
+   Return object example:
+   Success case: success
+   Failure case: error: failure or other error message

+   Note: submit entire form with every detail, even if user only update 1 info, rest is the same as create
 5. As a used car agent, I want to delete car listings so that I can show that the car is de-listed to buyers - Done
+   Controller: AgentDeleteListingController
+   Endpoint: "/InfinityNetwork/agent/deleteListing?carPlateNumber=ABC12345678"
+   Request Method: POST
+   Payload to receive: None
+   Expected return type: String
+   Return object example:
+   Success case: success
+   Failure case: error: failure or other error message

 6. As a used car agent, I want to search car listings so that I can have an easier time finding specific car listings -Done
+   Controller: AgentSearchListingController
+   Endpoint: "/InfinityNetwork/agent/searchListing?criteria=carPlateNumber&value=ABC123"
+   Request Method: GET
+   Payload to receive: None
+   Expected return type: List<CarListing>
+   Return object example:
+   [
+   {
+   "carBrand": "test",
+   "carModel": "Test",
+   "carPlateNumber": "ABC123",
+   "created_at": "2024-10-27T19:22:41",
+   "listingStatus": "OPEN",
+   "manufacturedYear": 2000,
+   "millage": 2090.0,
+   "photo": null,
+   "price": 2000.0,
+   "updated_at": "2024-10-27T19:23:06",
+   "listedBy": "102",
+   "sellerID": "103"
+   }
+   ]

 7. As a used car agent, I want to view ratings about me so that I can understand what buyers and sellers think about my service - Done
-   //TODO, unclear about frontend presentation, does frontend request rating and review 1 shot at the same time, or this will be 2 separate pages, not sure if 1 controller for both or need 2 controller
+   Controller: AgentFetchRatingController
+   Endpoint: "/InfinityNetwork/agent/fetchRating?agentUserID=102"
+   Request Method: GET
+   Payload to receive: None
+   Expected return type: List<ReviewEntity>
+   Return object example:
+   [
+   {
+   "comment": "GoodJob",
+   "rating": 5.0,
+   "reviewFor": "102",
+   "reviewBy": "103",
+   "createdAt": "2024-10-22T23:27:34.943"
+   },
+   {
+   "comment": "BadJob",
+   "rating": 3.0,
+   "reviewFor": "102",
+   "reviewBy": "103",
+   "createdAt": "2024-10-22T23:27:50.341"
+   }
+   ]
 8. As a used car agent, I want to view reviews about me so that I can understand what buyers and sellers think about my service - Done
    Refer to above point

 9. As a used car agent, I want to sign in to my account so that I can access the car listings - Done
    Controller: UserLoginController
    All user will use the same controller, can't split to 4 since they use same endpoint address to log in

 10. As a used car agent, I want to log out of my account so that I can prevent other users from accessing my account - Done
     //TODO, as logout process is unclear

 Seller

 1. As a seller, I want to sign in to my account so that I can access the car listings - Done
    Controller: UserLoginController
    All user will use the same controller, can't split to 4 since they use same endpoint address to log in